shahab-malik748/ml13-ttc-delays-project/README.md

 # Business Outcome
 Our recommendations to the TTC is to focus on technical and staff related delays in order to reduce the number of controllable delays.

+# Next Steps
+- Work with TTC to stress test our assumptions.
+- Improve pre-processing by making more features usable (like station).
+Also implement fixes to bring the major event flag.
+- Combine other TTC usage datasets to leveraging more features and try predicting tangible response variables.
+- Improve model accuracy using more feature engineering and model exploration.

 Further tuning and validation will refine model performance and ensure better prediction evaluation metrics.